-As our schedule allows, rounds will begin in room E102A between 8:00 and 8:30am Monday, Wednesday, and Thursday.
-House officer seminars are from 7:30-8:30 on Tuesdays during the fall and spring semesters, and resident rounds are from 8:00-9:30 year-round on Friday mornings.
+As our schedule allows, rounds will begin in room E102A between 8:00 and 8:30am Monday through Thursday.
+Resident rounds are from 8:00-9:30 year-round on Friday mornings (no student rounds on Friday mornings).

 Receiving Days